dsccommunity/StorageDsc/README.md

 Before beginning that operation, the disk is marked 'Online' and if it is set to 'Read-Only', that property is removed.
 While this is intended to be non-destructive, as with all expiremental resources the scripts contained should be thoroughly evaluated and well understood before implementing in a production environment or where disk modifications could result in lost data.

 **All of the resources in the DSC Resource Kit are provided AS IS, and are not supported through any Microsoft standard support program or service.
-The "x" in xDiskImage stands for experimental**, which means that these resources will be **fix forward** and monitored by the module owner(s).
+The "x" in xStorage stands for experimental**, which means that these resources will be **fix forward** and monitored by the module owner(s).

 Please leave comments, feature requests, and bug reports in the Q & A tab for this module.